dang4213/ProgLang3/README.md

   With an invalid sentence, the program just moves to the next one.
 With an invalid move, the program aborts, as specified in the hw pdf.

-  As things are parsed, output if sent to the output file.
+  As things are parsed, output is sent to the output file.